 Completing muscle groups share the same vectors in the upper and lower body.
 For example, the lateral/outside muscle group in the lower body abducts, flexes, and internally rotates the thigh.
-The same is true for the lateral muscle group in the upper body and the humerus.
+The same is true for the lateral muscle group in the upper body and the upper arm.

 Example of Completing Muscle Groups

 The iliotibial band traverses the lateral aspect (outside / yang) of the thighs and legs and is completed by the lateral deltoids which traverse the lateral aspect (outside / yang) of the arms.

 Let your body and desires breathe your body naturally as you stretch.
 If you find yourself holding your breath, it could mean that you are using too much resistance and tension.
 Controlling your breathing while stretching can distract you from observing how you naturally breathe and where your attention naturally goes while stretching.
 Instead, take note of what happens to your breathing as you explore each of the major muscle groups in your body.
 Discover how each particular muscle group teaches you how to breathe naturally in a new way that is not mechanical but hormonal.

 The order that you do the stretches in depends on your goals for the stretching session.
 For example, if you are limited on time and want to clear your channels before you start your day, you could go through the energy flow series.
 Or, if you feel that your quads are really tight, you could do a set of quad stretches.